 • New Users

-: The first time a device or browser loads your website content, GA creates the client ID and sends it to the GA server.
+The first time a device or browser loads your website, GA creates the client ID and sends it to the GA server.
 This unique ID is counted as a new user

 • Returning Users

-: If GA detects an existing client ID in a new session, it counts it as a returning user.
+If GA detects an existing client ID in a new session, it counts the session as a returning user.

 • Active User

-: GA also uses a metric called active users, which refer to real-time users (or people on your site right now).
-This is most often used in the context of real-time reports (e.g. the Active Users report).
+GA also uses a metric called active users, which refers to real-time users (people on your site right now).
+This is most often used in the context of real-time reports (e.g., the Active Users report).
 Active users can be tracked with 1-day, 7-day, 14-day, or 30-day time restraints.

-Note that the total number of users reported by Google Analytics is not equal to the sum of new and returning users because the platform counts new users as returning users if they return within the selected time period, thus creating an overlap.
+Note that the total number of users reported by Google Analytics is not equal to the sum of new and returning users, because the platform counts new users as returning if they return within the selected time period, creating an overlap.

 User Flow

-User Flow is a visualization of the pages a user visited on your website during one Session, showing pages they visited from Source all the way through to the Exit page.
+User Flow is a visualization of the pages a user visited on your website during a single Session, showing the pages they visited from the source page through to the Exit page.

 Views

 In each of your Google Analytics properties, you can have one or more views containing data from your website.
-Views contain a complete set of data from the tracking code or a subset of data by using filters.
+Views can contain either the complete set of data from the tracking code or a subset filtered by using filters.

-The best practice is to have at least three views for any of your Properties — master view, production, and testing.
+The best practice is to have at least three views for each of your Properties: master, production, and testing.
 Goals and some other configurations are defined on the View level.

 Visit Duration